Geta/GoogleProductFeed/README.md

 }
 ```

-Note that you should cache this data since the WebAPI controller won`t do that for you and this can be quite a heavy operation.

 Then you need to use this as the default implementation for FeedBuilder.
 Using StructureMap it will look something like this in your registry class:

 ```csharp